wcatron/Open-PRT/Protocols.md

 ### Rider Anon-Status Update

-Rider applications periodically alert the nearest server of thier location to allow podcars to preemtivally deploy to densly populated areas.
+Rider applications periodically alert the nearest server of their location to allow PodCars to preemptively deploy to densely populated areas.